goeh/grails-sequence-generator/README.md

 You can check sequence statistics from a JMX client using the registered JMX bean *:name=SequenceGeneratorService,type=services*.

+## Known Issues

+The current implementation keep sequences in memory for performance reasons and therefore is does not support clustering.

 ## Road Map

 ### Admin UI
 Provide a user interface for managing sequence definitions.
 Administrators must be able to change number format and next available number.

+### Pluggable Generators
+Provide configurable/pluggable sequence generators.
+The first custom generator I have in mind is an external microservice (maybe built with Spring Boot and Redis).
+This would add clustering support that the current in-memory implementation lacks.

 ## Miscellaneous